MEMECAKES/MEMECAKES/README.md

 - 👋 Hi, I’m @MEMECAKES
 - 👀 I’m interested in fortnite, minecraft, sky: Children of the light, Rocket League, and Warzone😎.
-- 🌱 I’m currently learning coding, pre-algebra T-T, and ancient civilazation T-T.
+- 🌱 I’m currently learning coding, pre-algebra T-T😓, and ancient civilazation T-T😓.
-- 💞️ I’m looking to collaborate on hmmm🤔.......
-Idk😑.
+- 💞️ I’m looking to collaborate on hmmm🤔🤔.......
+Idk😐😑.
-- 📫 How to reach me hmm🤔........ not telling you 🤪😝😆🤭😅
+- 📫 How to reach me hmm🤔🤔........ not telling you 🤪😝😆🤭😅

 <!---
 MEMECAKES/MEMECAKES is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.